Lightning-AI/litgpt/tutorials/convert_lit_models.md

 # A finetuning and conversion tutorial

-This section contains a reproducible example for finetuning a Lit-GPT model and converting it back into a HF `transformer` model.
+This section contains a reproducible example for finetuning a LitGPT model and converting it back into a HF `transformer` model.

 1. Download a model of interest: